 Feeding bottles (a.k.a. "nursing bottles", "nursers" and "infant feeders") were used extensively during the "wet nurse" movement and prior to being replaced with glass.
-While certainly beautiful ceramic feeding bottles were virtually impossible to clean properly.
+Unfortunately these beautiful ceramic feeding bottles were virtually impossible to clean properly inside.

 They also were made in silver and pewter (see photo below).

 Feeding bottles came in all different sizes, shapes and heights (see photos below).

 While the typical feeding bottle, and older ones, was designed to basically lay flat with the spout pointing straight out some came with refined nipple shaped spout tips, more box than rounded shapes and spouts that turned upward at the end (called "cow horned")(see photos below).

 Interesting comparisons of illustrated feeding bottles with the original bottles: